GreatDevelopers/greatdevelopers.github.com/git/index.md

 ## Course Description

-This Git and GitHub course is hands-on, “learning by doing” course.
+This Git and GitHub course is hands-on, “learning by doing” course, encouraging you to explore and solve problem yourself.

 You will learn to effectively collaborate and still keep track of who did what and having full control on the content / code.